eProsima/Fast-DDS/test/performance/latency/README.md

 # Latency testing

-This directory provides all you need for [measuring the network latency](latency-measure) of Fast-DDS in your environment.
+This directory provides everything needed for [measuring the network latency](latency-measure) of Fast DDS.

 Latency measure implies having at least two nodes: one with the publication role and the other one with the subscription role.
 The publication node, besides publishing fixed-size data and wait for the reply, is in charge of controlling the synchronization with the subscription nodes and gathering the results.
-Both roles are provided by the same [utility](#usage) which can be [compiled](#compilation) with Fast-DDS.
+Both roles are provided by the same [utility](#usage) which can be [compiled](#compilation) with Fast DDS.

-Also this directory provides a [python script](#python-launcher) which helps launching both nodes in the same system.
+Also this directory provides a [Python script](#python-launcher) which helps launching both nodes in the same system.

 ## Latency measure